night-shift/Srl/readme.md

 You can use ```convert_charset``` from Srl::Tools:: for converting to the appropriate character set.

 #### Compiler support
-At least GCC 4.8 or Clang 3.2 is required.
+At least GCC 4.8 or Clang 3.2 are required.
 MSVC is lacking some vital C++11 features, so no support as of now.

 #### License
 MIT License.